Video Launch + Raising SGD 283,000 For Children-At-Risk

 Donors made donations directly to the Community Chest, which administered the donations for KidSTART and STSPMF, and/ or The RICE Company Limited (a registered charity with Institutions of Public Character status) for donations for BT BAF.

-3. Thank you so much for your support!
+3. Thank you so much for your kind support!

 As I shared at the end of the video, we are all unique with different gifts to share – so how are you making the world a better place today?